Golden (Huntrix song): Critical reception

 Chris Molanphy of Slate called the song "well-crafted inspirational pop" and felt that while "soaring" was a "cliché" description, "soaring is quite literally what 'Golden' is about, in its musical structure as well as in the lyrics of its chorus".
 Molanphy also described "Golden" as "an American Idol coronation song or a Disney 'I want ...' song run through the K-pop machine, an empowerment anthem tailored for fans to relate to it both individually and parasocially—a big theme running through [KPop Demon Hunters], the movie, wherein pop stars' fans are their most precious asset".
 He opined that "Golden" and the rest of the film's soundtrack saved us "from the summer of our discontent" by injecting a pop surprise into an otherwise stagnant 2025 musical landscape "clogged with aging holdovers from 2024" and the chart reign of "Alex Warren's snoozy, churchy ballad 'Ordinary.
 Mackenzie Schmidt of People similarly commented that "Golden" has been "ticking every box required of a 'song of the summer, noting the song "sparks that rare giddy, new music feeling, where you know you're going to put it on repeat and the first notes in your headphones are an instant hit of serotonin".
 Schmidt also highlighted that it has "captivated a massive and incredibly diverse fandom".
+Aimee Hart of Polygon commented that compared to the original version, the "Glowin' Version" is "a much softer, melodic performance, and the harmonies shared between Ejae, Nuna, and Ami feel far more distinct and almost ethereal".